FreshRSS/FreshRSS/docs/en/admins/05_Backup.md

 The OPML export only exports the standard OPML parameters and does not export things such as desired refresh frequency, custom attributes such as passwords, user agent, XPath Web scraping, etc.

-To export all that, use a full back-up with export-to-sqlite, as in following sectiong is described.
+To export all that, use a full back-up with export-to-sqlite, as described in the following section.

 ### Saving Articles